Updated: January 13, 2014

-The VM Role feature (beta) in Windows Azure is being retired on May 15, 2013.
+The VM Role feature (beta) in Microsoft Azure is being retired on May 15, 2013.
 Also now deprecated are the settings in Microsoft HPC Pack 2008 R2 and Microsoft HPC Pack 2012 to deploy a custom VHD to VM role nodes from a Windows HPC cluster.
 After the retirement date, VM role deployments from an HPC cluster will fail or be inaccessible.
-To add Windows Azure nodes to an HPC cluster, use the Windows Azure worker role.
+To add Azure nodes to an HPC cluster, use the Azure worker role.

 Windows Azure Connect features are not supported on Windows Azure node deployments with HPC Pack 2012.
 The Windows Azure Connect page has been removed from the Create Node Template Wizard and Node Template Editor.
 Windows Azure Connect settings will be removed from Windows Azure node templates that are imported from HPC Pack 2008 R2.

 HPC Pack 2012 supports Windows Azure Virtual Network in deployments where Windows Azure Virtual Network is available.